105 Best Books on Control Systems

 1."Modern Control Principles and Applications" by J C Hsu and A U Meyer

-“Modern Control Principles and Applications” Book Review: This book covers the stability and performance of automatic control for nonlinear systems.
-It discusses the modern theories of control that help in determining the stability in certain classes of nonlinear systems.
-Readers can also apply these theories to concrete problems and stay updated about the developments in modern theory control.
-This book is intended for 1st year graduate students and qualified undergraduates.
+“Modern Control Principles and Applications” Book Review: The focus of this book is on stability and performance of automatic control specifically for nonlinear systems.
+It explores modern control theories that aid in determining stability for various classes of nonlinear systems, and demonstrates how to apply these theories to real-world problems.
+With its coverage of recent developments in control theory, this book serves as a valuable resource for both qualified undergraduates and first-year graduate students.

 2."Nonlinear systems" by M Vidyasagar